 Each room has a crock-pot that is used to warm the bottles; the bottles are not microwaved.
 The bottles are stored in a refrigerator until they are used.

-What do I need to provide for my Baby?
+What do I need to provide for my baby?

 Parents provide fresh bottles filled with formula or breast milk every day.
 We ask that you also leave with us either a small can of formula or some frozen breast milk in case a day comes that your baby is extra hungry.
 Parents also provide diapers, wipes, and any diaper lotion that may be needed.
 We will try to inform you when your supply is running low.

-Can I visit whenever I want?
+Can I visit my child whenever I want?

 Poko Loko has an open door policy for our parents.
 Some moms come in to nurse, some dads come in to feed a bottle, and some parents just stop by for an extra cuddle.
 You can stop by to visit at any time, and you do not have to call us beforehand.
 The only time we would like to know you are coming is when you are going to feed your baby so that we can make sure that we do not feed him right before you come.